sebsjames/maths/docs/index.md

 ---
 # Welcome to Seb's maths
 {: .no_toc}
-This is a maths library for your C++20 projects.
+This is a maths library for your modern C++ projects.
 It was created for [mathplot](https://github.com/sebsjames/mathplot) and has been used in all of my recent scientific modelling work.
 On this page, I'll give you a taste of what you can do with the code.
 For full details, refer to the Reference pages.

 - TOC
 {:toc}